la-ots/pelican/docs/foundation/agency-theming.md

 Some strategies to counter this could include:

-- Adjust Status Colors to be distinct
+- Adjust Status Colors to be distinct.
 - Create and use supporting brand colors for important user interface elements.
 - Only use brand-colored buttons in specific, controlled regions, like the top or bottom of a page.

 To prevent ambiguity in this situation, you could try one of a few strategies:

-- Design [Status Colors](/foundation/status-colors/) should be adjusted to be visually distinct from Brand Colors.
+- [Status Colors](/foundation/status-colors/) should be adjusted to be visually distinct from Brand Colors.
-- Avoid using Brand Colors in meaningful places in the user interface
+- Avoid using Brand Colors in meaningful places in the user interface.
-- Design a supporting brand palette for Status colors
+- Design a supporting brand palette for Status colors.

 {% include 'color-warning.njk' %}